When I first spotted the one-hit wonder baby name Tsitsiki, I honestly thought it might have something to do with Greek yogurt.

 Turns out the answer is not tzatziki, but more likely Chicago news anchor Tsi-Tsi-Ki Félix.

-According to the SSA’s baby name list, eight baby girls were named Tsitsiki in 2004.
-All of these baby girls were born in Illinois.
+According to the U.S. baby name data, eight baby girls were named Tsitsiki in 2004.
+All eight of these baby girls were born in Illinois.

 - 2005: unlisted